d

 Which wineries are best for tasting Koshu wine in Yamanashi?

-The Koshu Valley has many excellent producers in Katsunuma and Enzan, from historic wineries to small boutique estates.
-The best winery choices depend on the styles you want to taste, your pace, and your schedule.
+The Koshu Valley has many excellent producers in Katsunuma and Enzan, ranging from historic wineries to small family-owned estates.
+The best winery choices depend on the styles you want to taste, your pace, and how much variety you want in a single day.
+Visiting a mix of established and boutique wineries usually gives a fuller understanding of the region.

 Can you taste sparkling Koshu wine in the Koshu Valley?